Cosmic-Excalibur/FixVhdWr-java-respecting-uuid/README.md

 ```batch
 .\fixvhdwr.bat rawPath vhdPath maxSector
 ```
-You could add this folder📁 your system environment variables, and run
+You could add this folder📁 to your system environment variables, and run
 ```batch
 fixvhdwr rawPath vhdPath maxSector
 ```